CanDIG/candigv2-ingest/README.md

 * Clinical data, saved as either an Excel file or as a set of csv files.
 * Genomic data files in vcf format.
 * File map of genomic files in a csv file, linking genomic sample IDs to the clinical samples.
+* (if needed) Credentials for s3 endpoints: url, access ID, secret key.
 * Reference genome used for the variant files.
 * Manifest and mappings for clinical_ETL conversion.

 ingest into:
 * opa: set up permissions for dataset
+* minio: if needed, upload local files to minio store
-* htsget: ingest DRS object
+* htsget: ingest DRS objects
 * katsu: clinical data and link to htsget
 * candig-server: patientID, sampleID, vcf file for variant search